 Where there is no guarantor who would subsume the liabilities of the exiting employer, the Fund's policy is that a discount rate linked to Government bond yields and a more prudent longevity assumption is used for assessing liabilities on termination.
 Any exit payments due should be paid immediately although instalment plans will be considered by the Administering Authority on a case by case basis.
+Any exit credits (surplus assets over liabilities) will be paid from the Fund to the exiting employer within 3 months of cessation by the Actuary.
 The Administering Authority also reserves the right to modify this approach on a case by case basis if circumstances warrant it.